PRO FOOTBALL’s GREATEST TEAMS:

 Quarterback: George Blanda

 Notes: Champions first two years of AFL.
 George Blanda was a quality Quarterback in the NFL, and Billy Cannon was to become a Hall of Fame Tight End.
 Still they are not to be taken seriously as great team.
-In the AFL they would have been among the worst teams in NFL.
+In the NFL they would have been among the worst teams.

 10. 1961-62 Green Bay Packers NFL Champions